chazmaniandinkle/booth-manager/README.md

 ## Database

-The tool maintains a database file (`database.csv`) that stores metadata for all managed items.
-Each row includes fields such as:
+The tool uses a SQLite database (`booth.db`) with SQLAlchemy ORM to store metadata for all managed items.
+The database schema includes:

-- item_id
-- title
+### Items Table
+- `item_id` (primary key): Unique identifier for each item
-- url
+- `title`: Item name
+- `url`: Booth page URL
-- description
+- `description`: Item description
+- `folder_path`: Local folder path
+- `created_at`: Timestamp of creation
+- `updated_at`: Timestamp of last update

+### Images Table
+- `id` (primary key): Unique identifier for each image
+- `item_id` (foreign key): References the parent item
-- images (list of original image URLs)
+- `url`: Original image URL
-- local_images (paths to downloaded images)
+- `local_path`: Path to downloaded image
-- folder (local folder path)

-This database is automatically updated during import and removal operations.
+- `created_at`: Timestamp of creation

+The database is automatically created on first run and maintains relationships between items and their images.
+All operations use transactions to ensure data consistency.

 ---